umarhassan-mitodl/21a.506-spring-2019/content/pages/assignments/reading-response-essays.md

 Clastres, Pierre. _Society Against the State: Essays in Political Anthropology_.
 Translated by Robert Hurley in association with Abe Stein.
 Zone Books, 1989.
 ISBN: 9780942299014.

-Moyn, Samuel. “[Of Savagery And Civil Society: Pierre Clastres And The Transformation Of French Political Thought](https://www.cambridge.org/core/journals/modern-intellectual-history/article/of-savagery-and-civil-society-pierre-clastres-and-the-transformation-of-french-political-thought/BCAD90F4B6E2C7AFFB5331E8EBBED271).” _Modern Intellectual History_ 1, no. 1 (2004): 55–80.
+Moyn, Samuel. “{{% resource_link "dccb4248-e559-4cd4-b4d2-ea2fa9682e29" "Of Savagery And Civil Society: Pierre Clastres And The Transformation Of French Political Thought" %}}.” _Modern Intellectual History_ 1, no. 1 (2004): 55–80.

 {{< tdclose >}}